ruggeri/tech-notes/randos/automotive/engines/bore-vs-stroke.md

   - Note that the square the bore (proportional to cylinder cross-sectional area) is more comparable to the stroke than simply the bore (a one dimensional diameter)...
+- From bore and stroke we can calculate displacement.
 - Typically we see race-optimized engines have a greater bore (oversquare) and "torque" optimized engines have a longer stroke (undersquare).